Process by which SER symposia, concurrent contributed sessions, and poster presentations are determined by Society.

 - An email is sent out in November regarding a call for abstracts, which includes a link for volunteering to review the abstracts.

 - In late January, abstracts are peer-reviewed by all SER members who volunteer.

 - Abstracts that score below an agreed upon value (varies each year and depends on space constraints at meeting site) are retained for selection by Selection Chairs.

-- Between the fall board meeting and the time the abstracts are reviewed, a spreadsheet requesting nominations for Session Chairs for the CCS is sent to SER executive board members.
+- Between the fall board meeting and the time the abstracts are reviewed, a spreadsheet requesting nominations for Session Chairs for the OAS is sent to SER executive board members.

 - Board members submit their nominations in a “blinded” fashion to Executive Director.